chrisburnell/chrisburnell.com/_posts/2016-03-18-an-extended-response.md

 }
 {% endhighlight %}

-The CSS output of the two techniques is exactly the same, but the Sass source files are now much simpler to understand.
-The advantages here are that we aren’t making any negative impact on the cascade of the compiled CSS because we’re not using `@extend` in such a way that the source order of declarations doesn’t matter—we’re simply using `@extend` to represent *multiple selectors*.
+The CSS output of the two techniques is exactly the same, but the Sass source files are now much easier to understand.
+The advantages here are that we aren’t making any negative impact on the cascade of the compiled CSS because we’re not using `@extend` in such a way that the source order of declarations doesn’t matter—we’re using `@extend` to represent *multiple selectors*.
 This technique also makes the Sass *much* easier to scan through, and saves us from having to remember *multiple selectors* whilst traversing our Sass partials.

 I wholeheartedly believe in a very simplistic approach to Sass.
 Simplicity is king when it comes to writing CSS, and going overboard on Sass features may give you a false sense of power.